Book Review: Bubbay, A Christmas Adventure by Josie Wowolla Boyle and Fern Martins

 Like all good books about Aboriginal history and culture, the book acknowledges all the contributors and includes information about the indigenous origins of the authors.

 Magabala Books have also just launched a literacy series of little books for take-home reading called Deadly Reads for Deadly Readers (Saltwater Series).
 They are simple graded texts with gorgeous colourful illustrations featuring indigenous children and art styles.
 For more information see their website.

 Review copy courtesy of Magabala Books

 This entry was posted on September 11, 2012 at 9:07 pm and is filed under Aboriginal and Torres Strait Islander histories and cultures, Australian Children's Literature, Authors & Illustrators, Book Reviews, Indigenous Teaching Resources, Recommended books, School Library stuff.
 Tagged: Aboriginal art and culture, Aboriginal perspectives across the curriculum, Bubbay A Christmas Adventure, Fern Martins, Indigenous authors, Josie Wowolla Boyle.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.